Bundesautobahn 3

 is an autobahn in Germany running from the Germany-Netherlands border near Wesel in the northwest to the Germany-Austria border near Passau.

 Major cities along its total length of 778 km (483 mi) include Oberhausen, Duisburg, Düsseldorf, Leverkusen, Cologne, Wiesbaden, Frankfurt, Würzburg, Nuremberg and Regensburg.
 The A 3 is a major connection between the Rhine-Ruhr area and southern Germany, resulting in heavy traffic.
 Consequently, large parts have three lanes (plus a hard shoulder) in each direction, including a 300 km (187.5 mi) section between Oberhausen and Aschaffenburg.

-The A3 passes by the Frankfurt Airport.
+The A3 passes close to Frankfurt Airport.